taniskjha/taniskjha/README.md

 ### Hi there 👋

 I’m Tanisk.
-I am a Self-taught Frontend Engineer from India.
+I am a Self-taught Software Engineer from India.

 I work at [Dukaan](https://mydykaan.io/) as a Frontend Developer.
 For more information about me, check out [taniskjha.com](https://taniskjha.com).